ipspace/netlab/docs/module/bgp.md

 * **bgp.rr** -- the node is BGP route reflector within its autonomous system.
 * **bgp.next_hop_self** -- use *next-hop-self* on IBGP sessions.
 This parameter can also be specified as a global value; system default is **true**.
 * **bgp.router_id** -- set static router ID.
 Default **router_id** is taken from the IPv4 address of the loopback interface or from the **router_id** address pool if there's no usable IPv4 address on the loopback interface.
+* **bgp.rr_cluster_id** -- set static route reflector cluster ID.
+The default value is the lowest router ID of all route reflectors within the autonomous system.

 Specifying a BGP autonomous system on individual nodes makes sense when each node uses a different BGP AS.
 See [EBGP leaf-and-spine fabric example](bgp_example/ebgp.md) for details.